aerospike/aerolab/docs/usage/ams.md

 aerolab client list
 ```

-You can access the AMS client's monitoring dashboard using its IP address and port 3000 in your browser, that is: `http://<IP>:3000`
+You can access the AMS client's monitoring dashboard using its IP address and port 3000 in your browser.

+For AWS, Docker-Laptop and Docker on Linux, that is: `http://<IP>:3000`

+For Docker Desktop without the network routing [workaround](https://github.com/aerospike/aerolab/tree/master/tunnel-container-openvpn), use: `http://127.0.0.1:3000`

 The default username and password are: `admin/admin`